 What is included with the model order?

 Each model includes a wooden display base (Satin finished Mahogany) and pedestals to support the hull, as well as a nameplate with the vessel name and information.
 The normal pedestal and nameplate is in Chrome, Brass is available upon request - at no additional charge.
-Worldwide shipping and insurance is also included.
+Shipping and insurance within the USA is normally included.
+Shipping costs for models outside the USA will depend on the model size, quantity and destination.
 Note that for models shipping outside the USA, the customer is responsible for any applicable taxes or duties.
 Many countries classify these models as duty-free works of art.